Earplugs for Snoring

 For men and people with larger ears, we recommend our Macks Maximum Protection Soft Foam Earplugs

 When it comes to reusable earplugs you cannot beat Alpines Sleep Soft earplugs.
-They are our number one best-selling earplug.
+They are our number one best-selling earplugs.

 Due to the lightweight soft material and design, they don’t put pressure on the ears as many other reusable silicone earplugs do.
 This is ideal for an earplug that you need to wear all night to get your 40 winks.

-Another great this about the Sleepsofts is that they don’t contain silicone or latex, which takes away the concern for many who suffer from allergic reactions and or for those who have sensitive ear canals and are prone to irritations.
+Another breathing is about Sleepsofts because they don’t contain silicone or latex, which takes away the concern for many who suffer from allergic reactions and those who have sensitive ear canals and are prone to irritations.

 Are All Earplugs Comfortable?